KeenRivals/Bugsite-Index/README.md

 * [Backronym.fail](http://backronym.fail/) – allows for an attacker to downgrade and snoop on the SSL/TLS connection that MySQL client libraries use to communicate to a MySQL server.
 * [Badlock.org](http://badlock.org/) – MITM attack for samba in an Active Directory environment.
 * [BreachAttack.com](http://breachattack.com/) – HTTPS information leak by compression.
 Related to CRIME.
+* [Dirty COW](https://dirtycow.ninja) – a privilege escalation vulnerability in the Linux Kernel.
 * [DrownAttack.com](https://drownattack.com/) – attacks servers supporting modern TLS protocol suites by using their support for the obsolete, insecure, SSL v2 protocol.
 * [Factorable.net](https://factorable.net/) – widespread weak keys in network devices.
 * [FreakAttack.com](https://freakattack.com/) – allows an attacker to intercept HTTPS connections between vulnerable clients and servers and force them to use weakened encryption